Scarabaeus1031/NEXAH/NAVIGATOR/CORE/NAVIGATION_ARCHITECTURE.md

 It defines:

-- what the kernel should do
+- what the kernel does
 - which layers it consists of
 - what already exists
 - what is missing